 Accelerated (ABE & New Normal) Program Registration Procedure (Plans of Study)

-Each semester, the academic advisor will register each student for all courses listed on the signed Plan of Study.
-If the student wishes to change the registration for the upcoming semesters, the student must notify the academic advisor in writing before the start of the course.
-The academic advisor will complete an official registration form which must be filed with the Office of the Registrar.
+Each semester, the academic advisor will partner with the student to update the Plan of Study.
+If the student wishes to change registration plans for upcoming semesters, the student should notify the academic advisor in writing before the start of the registration period.
 Registration for summer classes and fall semester classes begins in March; registration for spring semester classes begins in October.
 Students who wish to deviate from their signed Plan of Study should notify their advisor in writing prior to each registration period to ensure that the Plan of Study remains current and up to date.

 Course Registration Holds